-Following two weeks travelling down from Hanoi trying to see and do as much as possible en-route, I was ready for a few days of rest and relaxation in Hoi An.
-In fact, the main goal for Hoi An, also my last 72 hours in Vietnam, was to do very little.
-I had nothing planned that was any more strenuous than eating, drinking, and exploring Hoi An Ancient Town (a UNESCO World Heritage Site), the riverside, and the beaches.
-Despite this, I did end up doing an eco-tour in Hoi An on my last full day.
-Friends from Siem Reap had recommended I join Jack Tran Tours for their half day Fishing Village Basket Boat Trip.
-It probably wasn’t something I’d have done off my own back, but the rave reviews from my friends of a really fun and interesting tour convinced me to give it a go.
-I was very glad I did!
+Following two weeks of travelling around Vietnam down from Hanoi trying to see and do as much as possible en-route, I was ready for a few days of rest and relaxation in Hoi An.
+In fact, despite there being lots of things to do in Hoi An, one of the best places to visit in Vietnam, my main goal whilst I was there (also my last 72 hours in Vietnam), was to do very little.
+I had nothing planned that was any more strenuous than eating, drinking, and exploring some of Hoi An’s highlights such as Hoi An Ancient Town (a UNESCO World Heritage Site), the riverside, and the beaches.

 Jack Tran Tours, a Vietnamese family-run business was founded by local man Mr Tran Van Khoa, a.k.a.
 Jack Tran in 2005.
 His vision was to encourage sustainable travel, to protect the environment, and to promote the cultural and social values of local fishing and farming communities.
 Jack’s committed to benefiting everyone and everything that contributes to the success of his business.
 His family, staff, guests, the environment, animals, and the many local families who live and work in the villages he operates in.

 Jack Tran Tours works alongside local Vietnamese people who contribute to the tours and activities by showcasing and explaining their daily lives including traditional fishing and farming techniques.
 Visitors also get the chance to try out some of these techniques.